liddiard/personal-website-gatsby/src/pages/project/stream-editor.md

 type: software
 ---

 When software developers need more powerful text manipulation capabilities than a simple find-and-replace, go-to tools are Unix utilities like `sed`, `grep`, and `awk`.
 They’re incredibly powerful, but they can be intimidating for newcomers and a bit unwieldy even in the hands of seasoned developers.
-This is especially true for more complex use cases that involve chaining multiple commands together.
+This is especially true for complex use cases that involve chaining multiple commands together.

 I created Stream Editor as an interactive web interface for writing and debugging commands using these text transformation utilities.
 It aims to: